zaridzeorion/quiz-app/README.md

 # Quiz App
 ### About:
 An entertaining game, built for fun, of general education that is completely user modified.
 Test questions are received by fetching Trivia API.
-This was an internship assessment task from [Sweeft Digital](https://sweeftdigital.com/) and writing this appwas a great experience!
+This was an internship assessment task from [Sweeft Digital](https://sweeftdigital.com/) and writing this app was a great experience!

 ## How to run on your local machine :arrow_heading_down: